GlobalDigitalLibraryio/license/README.md

        def doSomeLicenseHandling = {
           val license1 = License("CC-BY-4.0")
           val license2 = License("Apache-2.0")

           println(license1)
           println(license1.description)
           println(license2)
           println(license2.description)

        }
     }

 Output from the above println

     CC-BY-4.0
     Creative Commons Attribution 4.0 International
     Apache-2.0
     Apache License 2.0

+# Scripts

+We have two scripts to generate licenses in this library

+1. ./generator/generate.py is a script to update the licenses library in the Scala module

+2. ./generator/generate_py_license.py is a script to generate licenses as a python dict to use in python applications

 # Building and distribution